Please register to be notified of any changes to this page. If a change occurs, you will receive an email to the address that you provide.

 4.4.
 Physical Controls at MongoDB Offices.
 As noted in Section 3.1, Customer Data is deployed at the data centers of your selected Cloud Provider, and not at facilities owned or operated by MongoDB.
 At MongoDB offices, we follow industry best practices to employ physical security controls that are appropriate to the level of risk posed by the information stored and the nature of operations at our offices.
 In our offices, we: (i) issue access cards for all personnel through formal provisioning and approval processes; (ii) limit access to restricted areas to personnel with a need to access those areas to carry out their job functions; (iii) require visitors to sign in, execute a non-disclosure agreement, and be escorted in all non-public spaces; (iv) employ surveillance systems to monitor activity at points of entry from public spaces; and (v) revoke personnel access within 12 hours of termination.

 4.5.
 Secure Deletion of Customer Data.
 If you terminate a MongoDB Atlas Cluster, it will become unavailable to you immediately and any Cloud Backup associated with that MongoDB Atlas Cluster will be terminated.
 MongoDB may retain a copy of the Customer Data stored in the terminated MongoDB Atlas Cluster for up to 5 days.
 If you terminate Cloud Backups, all snapshots will become unavailable to you immediately and it may take up to 24 hours for the Customer Data contained in the snapshots to become unrecoverable.
 When you terminate a MongoDB Atlas Project, the master key used to encrypt Customer Data is securely wiped, rendering all Customer Data effectively unrecoverable.
+If you choose to use MongoDB Atlas Online Archive, you can delete the entire archive, or pre-define automatic deletion dates for different data sections within MongoDB Atlas Online Archive to help automate any applicable retention restrictions or policies.

 5. MongoDB Systems Security.

 5.1.
 Separation of Production and Non-Production Environments.
 MongoDB Atlas has strict separation between production and non-production environments.
 Our MongoDB Atlas production environment, your MongoDB Atlas Clusters, and your Customer Data are never utilized for non-production purposes.
 Our non-production environments are utilized for development, testing, and staging.
-MongoDB also maintains a firewall to achieve strict separation of our MongoDB Atlas production environment and MongoDB’s internal network.
+MongoDB also maintains firewalls to achieve strict separation of our MongoDB Atlas production environment and MongoDB’s internal network.

 5.2.
 Software Development Lifecycle.
 MongoDB has a dedicated security team, reporting to the Chief Information Security Officer, that leads security initiatives in the software development lifecycle (SDLC).
 We develop new products and features in a multistage process using industry standard methodologies that include defined security acceptance criteria and align with NIST and OWASP guidance.
 The SDLC includes regular code reviews, documented policies and procedures for tracking and managing all changes to our code, continuous integration of source code commits, code versioning, static and dynamic code analysis, vulnerability management, threat modeling, and bug hunts, as well as automated and manual source code analysis.